Sergio Acosta-1st, Wiantinaug

 Max “grew up” at camp and was a camper from Annwi through Moos.
 He finished his college studies in Russia with a concentration in history and is now a teacher.
 Max will be camp head of world wide games as well as Waramaug head of archery.
-He will also assist in climbing, canoeing, A&C, wrestling, boxing, and swimming.
+He will also assist in climbing, canoeing, swimming and gladiator games.

-Alex, a rising sophomore at Williams College, learned about camp from Alex Smith-Bove.
+Alex, a rising junior at Williams College, learned about camp from Alex Smith-Bove.
 In college, he studies math and physics.
-In Waramaug, he will assist in climbing, soccer, hiking, canoeing and archery.
+In Moosalamoo he will assist in climbing, soccer, hiking, canoeing and archery.
 Alex comes from McLean, VA.

 Aaron comes to us from Middlebury, VT, after learning of camp from high school basketball teammates, James Hare and Peter Lindholm.
-He just completed his senior year at Castleton State University in VT, where he played on the varsity baseball team.
-In Annwi, he will help with baseball, basketball, tennis, soccer and archery.
+In the fall, he will begin a graduate assistantship program in Athletic Leadership at Castleton University in Vermont.
+In Annwi, he will help with baseball, basketball, tennis, soccer, archery and pet rocks.

 Alex spent many summers at Keewaydin, including two on wilderness trips.
 During the off season, he studies computer science at Williams College, but gets outside whenever possible!
 In Wiantinaug, he will help with canoeing, wrestling, kayaking, and hiking.
 Alex comes from Northampton, MA.

-Bill teaches history at Lakeside School in Seattle.
-A camper at Keewaydin through Wilderness, he hails from York, PA and graduated from Middlebury College.
-A member of the Expedition 2012 crew, Bill will be the Wiantinaug Director during the second half of the summer.
+Bill relocated to Seattle this year, where he teaches history at Lakeside School.
+A camper at Keewaydin through Wilderness, he grew up in York, PA and graduated from Middlebury College.
+A member of the Expedition 2012 crew, Bill will be the Wiantinaug Director again this summer.

 Carlos is a recent graduate of Barrett Honors College at Arizona State University as a psychology major.
-Starting in the fall, he will begin applying for masters programs in education before pursuing a career in teaching.
+Starting in the fall, he will be in the masters’ teaching program at the Bank Street School in New York City.
 He was a camper at Keewaydin through Moos.
-This summer, he will be camp head of tennis and will assist in soccer, canoeing, and archery in Annwi.
+This summer, he will help with tennis, soccer, canoeing, and archery in Annwi.
 Carlos will also be the Assistant Director of Annwi.

 Tim works full time at Keewaydin as the Director of the Keewaydin Environmental Education Center (KEEC).
 During the summer, he is head of tripping.
 A graduate of Prescott College, he has a wealth of knowledge of environmental education.
 Tim and his wife, Heather, and their daughter, Tallulah, live in Sudbury, VT.

-Emma is the co-founder of Dating Ring, an online, personalized match-making service.
-She is looking forward to helping out at camp in a variety of ways—Annwi A&C and tutoring.
-Emma is married to Annwi Director, Ben Jacoff.
-They are excpecting their first child, a girl, in the fall!
+Emma is currently working towards a masters’ degree in mental health counseling.
+She is looking forward to helping out at camp in a variety of ways—especially with Annwi A&C. Emma is married to Annwi Director, Ben Jacoff.
+They welcomed their daughter, Alice, to the family last fall.

 Mike teaches third grade in Whitehall, NY.
-Mike is camp head of baseball.
-In Waramaug, he will assist in soccer, canoeing, and more.
-Mike lives in Mendon, VT with his wife, Patty, his daughter, Cassidy, and son, Colby.
+Mike will help with baseball, soccer, canoeing, and more.
+Mike lives in Mendon, VT with his wife, Patty, his daughter (former Songa camper), Cassidy, and son, Colby (former Keewaydin camper).

 Gustavo comes from Venezuela, where he is in university studying engineering.
 A camper Annwi through Moos, he is on the Moos staff where he will help with kayaking, sailing, swimming, canoeing, climbing and wrestling.

-Jorge Toro, father of Jorge, Gustavo and Ernesto, is joining the staff this summer!
+Jorge Toro, father of Jorge, Gustavo and Ernesto, is back on staff this summer!
 Jorge was a camper from Annwi through Wilderness in the 1970s and 80s.
-He will spend the summer in Moosalamoo where he will help with sailing, paddleboarding, hiking, soccer, tennis and wrestling.
+He will help with sailing, paddleboarding, hiking, soccer, tennis and wrestling.
 Jorge and his family live in Caracas, Venezuela.

 Matt completed his freshman year at the University of Iowa this year, where he plans to major in psychology.
 A former high school sailing team captain, in Moosalamoo he will help with sailing and also assist kayaking, fishing, canoeing and archery.
 Matt comes from Wilmette, Illinois.

-Jack just graduated from Middlebury Union High School.
+Jack graduated from Middlebury Union High School and just completed his freshman year at Worcester Polytechnic Institute in Worcester, Mass.
 He was a camper from Wiantinaug through Wilderness.
-In Waramaug, he will help with baseball, canoeing, dramatics, riflery and archery.
+In Moosalamoo, he will help with baseball, canoeing, dramatics, riflery and archery.
 Jack lives in Weybridge, VT.

 Santiago discovered Keewaydin through his cousin, Camilo Duque.
 An accomplished rock climber, he will lead climbing this summer.
-In Wiantinaug, he will also help with hiking, soccer and volleyball.
+In Wiantinaug, he will also help with hiking, lifeguard and riflery.
 Santiago comes from Cali, Colombia.